License Review Process

 The SPDX License List has an established set of guidelines that define what constitutes a match to a license or exception on the SPDX License List.
 This is intended to ensure that SPDX license identifiers and expressions mean the same thing wherever they are used.

-Many licenses that look similar to the naked eye may have small yet substantive differences.
 The following tools can help with detecting and matching license texts to identifiers on the SPDX License List:

 These tools (and some other license detection tools) are described in the License Audit Tools page in this documentation.

 If the Fedora License Data maintainers conclude that the license is